 outputs audio from only the front left and right speakers without any tone

 or DSP processing; only the volume and front speaker balance adjustments are

 receiver's Pure Direct mode not only bypasses the tone and DSP processing,

 but also turns off the front-panel display to suppress any noise which may

 affect sound quality.

-In-Ceiling Speaker Mode: Sony has developed a new special sound mode
+Special Sound Modes: Sony has developed new special sound

 front and center in-ceiling speakers down to around the screen.
 That way, you'll